Robotics Merit Badge

 - (b) Share your robot engineering notebook with your counselor.
 Talk about how well your robot accomplished the task, the improvements you would make in your next design, and what you learned about the design process.

-- (6) Competitions.
-Do ONE of the following.
-Resources: About FIRST Robotics Competition (2021) (video) About VEX Robotics (video)
+Resources: About FIRST Robotics Competition (2021) (video), About VEX Robotics (video)

 - (a) Attend a robotics competition and report to your counselor what you saw and learned about the competition and how teams are organized and managed.